Relentless in the pursuit of his clients' interests, Samuel is a detail-oriented and analytical litigator.

 From the initial client meeting to the conclusion of litigation, Samuel considers how to get the best result possible in an efficient and cost-effective manner, having regard to the complexity of the matter.
 Whether arguing a case before a judge or negotiating settlements, Samuel's calm, determined, and practical approach provides his clients a tactical advantage in complex disputes.

-Samuel is an associate in our Litigation Group, where he practices in the area of civil and commercial litigation.
+Samuel has been an associate in our Litigation and Dispute Resolution group since 2019, where he practices in the area of civil and commercial litigation.

-Prior to joining Robins Appleby, Samuel was a judicial law clerk at the Ontario Superior Court of Justice in Toronto, where he assisted judges with legal research, writing, and editing of decisions.
-He also worked as a summer student in the litigation department at a major national law firm.
+Prior to joining Robins Appleby in 2019, Samuel was a judicial law clerk at the Ontario Superior Court of Justice in Toronto, where he assisted judges with legal research, writing, and editing of decisions.
+Learning how judges think and operate provides him with unique insight into the litigation process.

 Outside of work, Samuel enjoys playing squash, badminton, and hiking.
 He is fluent in Hungarian.

 - University of Cambridge, M.Phil., Gates Scholar, 2015

 - Canadian Bar Association

 - Committee Member, Oxford and Cambridge Society of Toronto